denten-books/plain-text/3-format.md

 Format (`.pdf`) containing nothing but "hello world" takes up 24,335 bytes on my system.
 Thick content accounts for the disparity between plain text and fancy text, the latter defined as "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].
+The explication of thick content requires thick description.

 [^ln3-space]: Ten bytes for the letters and one byte for the space character.

-What is the nature of this "added information?"
-Historically, added information included machine instructions for the viewing and printing of text along with cypher codes used for clandestine communication.
+What is the nature of the information added to text?
+Historically, such data included machine instructions for the viewing and printing of text along with cypher codes used for clandestine communication.
 The common Portable Document Format (PDF) contains features that enable--and I quote the exact specifications here---"accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].
 These capabilities mediate between visible image and stored information: one surface facing the human, the other, the machine.
 The formatting layer specifies the *affordances* of electronic text.
 More than passive conduits of meaning, electronic texts thus carry within them rules for engagement between authors, readers, and devices.
 In our example, the Portable Document Format